 To startup, a new idea, approach at a business level is not always easy.
 Ideas are not the only resource you need and, resources are, indeed, scarce!
 To be the person can verify and develop an idea to business it needs a lot of work.
-It needs a lot work with yourself and your, wannabe, business, a solid strategy and several more skills, competencies and disciplines you need to employ to have a winning chance!
+It needs a lot of work with yourself and your, wannabe, business, a solid strategy and several more skills, competencies, and disciplines you need to employ to have a winning chance!

 Leading your first large project as a junior consultant is not an easy task!
 When I first found myself in that position (some long time ago) I was terrified.
 Too many activities, tasks, people and resources to be coordinated and managed towards a single objective/output.

 My first thoughts were gray and gloom on what and how I should do but, later on, I just decided to handle the things!
 The decision was enough to impact my mindset and focus my activities towards specific areas.
-First, check what have to be done and how (contract), then by whom (process owner), until when (timetable) and in what cost (budget).
+First, check what has to be done and how (contract), then by whom (process owner), until when (timetable) and in what cost (budget).

 It was a simple recipe but it was an effective one.
-It helps me at the time and it work at many more projects along the way.
+It helps me at the time and it works at many more projects along the way.
 To simplify the processes I want to handle, it becomes a habit for me and help me to communicate with clarity the requirements and the products specs to my associates and partners.

 After this first project, I become in the habit (bias if you like it) to try to write about everything I wanted to achieve either at a personal or at a professional level. and this discipline came very handily later on in my career!

 Underlying Disciplines for a Startup

 A startup venture is not always easy and does not, usually evolved in a linear manner!
 It is rather a chaotic and erratic price with many inputs and hidden variables, called for constant attention!
 There are though underlying disciplines you should follow and practice in order to have a chance for success!